 People expect to have access to their favorite social media accounts regardless of their current context. iOS makes it easy to integrate social media interactions into your app in ways that people appreciate.

-Give users a convenient way to compose a post without leaving your app.
-As much as possible, you want to integrate social media support into your app so users can post content to their account without switching to another app to do so.
-The Social framework provides a compose view controller that allows you to present users with a view in which they can edit a post.
+Consider giving users a convenient way to compose a post within your app.
+Users are likely to enable Share extensions that make it easy to post content from anywhere, but you can also use the system-provided compose view controller to present users with a view in which they can edit a post.
 Optionally, you can prepopulate the compose view with custom content before you present it to users for editing (after you present the view to users, only they can edit the content).
 To learn about the programming interfaces of the Social framework—including the

 SLComposeViewController class—see Social Framework Reference.